-No. OPD assigns your case to one of the four defender agencies based upon availability and legal requirements.
-The agency is then responsible for assigning your attorney.
+No. DPD assigns your case to one of the four divisions based upon availability and legal requirements.
+The division is then responsible for assigning your attorney.

-No, as of April 2006, OPD no longer appoints attorneys in Seattle Municipal Court cases.
 If you have been charged with a crime in Seattle Municipal Court, you can apply for an attorney directly through the court.
-Please go to the Seattle Justice Center, 600 Fifth Avenue, Second Floor, Room 235 (Day Reporting/Screening Office), Window #3 (Warrants), Seattle, WA 98124 to be screened for a public defender.
-Their phone number is 206-733-9753
+Please go to the Seattle Justice Center, 600 Fifth Avenue, Second Floor, Room 235 (Day Reporting/Screening Office), Window #3 (Warrants), in Seattle to be screened for a public defender.
+The phone number is 206-733-9753.

 Do you handle civil lawsuits or divorces?

-No. The Office of Public Defense handles only criminal, jailable charges in the King County courts.
+No. The Department of Public Defense handles only criminal, jailable charges in the King County courts.
 See Resources

 for civil legal aid agencies in the area.

-If CPS is taking my children from me, can I get a public defender?
+If Child Protective Services (CPS) is taking my children from me, can I get a public defender?

 Do you handle child support hearings?

-No, OPD does not handle child support hearings.
-However, if you are being held in "contempt of court" for failing to pay child support, OPD will appoint you an attorney for the contempt issue only.
-(Contempt of court is a jailable offense.)
+No, DPD does not handle child support hearings.
+However, if you are being held in "contempt of court" for failing to pay child support, DPD will appoint you an attorney for the contempt issue only.
+(Contempt of Court is a jailable offense.)

 Can I get an attorney for a restraining order?